2023lic14/2023lic14/README.md

 I'm currently a CS student at Columbia with hands-on experience in **machine learning**, **cybersecurity**, and **web development**.
 I’ve worked on everything from training U-Net models for medical imaging to leading malware analysis investigations and building AI-enabled web apps.
 As is true for all my projects, I love combining **technical depth** with **real-world impact**.

-📌 *Ask me about training CNNs to denoise MRI images, creating a student-friendly SNAP eligibility checker, or reverse engineering malware at MIT Beaver Works!*
+📌 *Ask me about training CNNs to denoise MRI images, creating a student-friendly SNAP eligibility checker, or investigating malware at MIT Beaver Works!*

 ---